FAQs answered by Dr. McLean

 In contrast, physics is not as much about memorization (although there are a few equations and numbers I expect you to memorize).
 Because memorization is an all-or-nothing thing, I would not choose to build time pressure into a test of memorization.

-2. With fewer questions, some topics would be left off the Mini-Test entirely.
+2. With fewer questions, some topics would be left off the exam entirely.
 At best, that would be annoying to students who have studied those topics.
-At worst, it could be considered unfair, making studying partly a guessing game of, "What will be on the Mini-Test this time?"
+At worst, it could be considered unfair, making studying partly a guessing game of, "What will be on the exam this time?"

-How do you decide how much to put into a Mini-Test, anyway?
+How do you decide how much to put into a exam, anyway?

-My rule of thumb is that I should be able to finish the Mini-Test in between 8 and 10 minutes.
-I usually actually "take" the Mini-Test myself, to test the length.
+My rule of thumb is that I should be able to finish the exam in roughly 1/4 of the time allowed to you.
+I usually actually "take" the exam myself, to test the length.

 In a word: Yes, I believe they are fair.
 In fact, I think they are more fair, for the reasons given above.